DenisCarriere/geocoder/docs/providers/GeoNames.rst

 Children and Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~

 These two web services expect a geonames_id, which means you first need to make geocode your location.
-They will return multiple results most of the time, which you can access as described in the :ref:`results page <results>`.
+They will return multiple results most of the time, which you can access as described in the page ':doc:`/results`'.

 .. code-block:: python